plamarque/sphinx-poc/docs/GettingStarted/PLFHomepage/Intranet-Gadgets.rst

 |image2|

-    .. note::You cannot get the Getting Started application back when it is removed.
+    .. note:: - You cannot get the Getting Started application back when it is removed.
-	The "Upload a document" action is considered as completed only when a document has been uploaded in your Personal Documents drive.
+    - The "Upload a document" action is considered as completed only when a document has been uploaded in your Personal Documents drive.

-.. _Calendar:
+.. _CalendarApp:

 Calendar
 ~~~~~~~~~